ImperialCollegeLondon/pyrealm/docs/source/users/phenology/fapar_limitation.md

 Since fitting a P Model _also_ requires estimates of VPD and CO2 concentration, much of the data required to calculate maximum $f_{APAR}$ is stored within a fitted P Model.
-The {meth}`FaparLimitation.from_pmodel<pyrealm.phenology.fapar_limitation.FaparLimitation.from_pmodel>` method is provided to automatically calculate annual values directly from an existing P Model.
+The {meth}`FaparLimitation.from_pmodel<pyrealm.phenology.fapar_limitation.FaparLimitation.from_pmodel>` method is provided to calculate maximum $f_{APAR}$ directly from an existing P Model.

+P models are typically fitted to observations at faster temporal scales: typically monthly to weekly observations for the [standard P Model](./pmodel/pmodel_details/pmodel_overview.md) and subdaily observations for the [subdaily P Model](./pmodel/subdaily_details/subdaily_overview.md).
+The {meth}`~pyrealm.phenology.fapar_limitation.FaparLimitation.from_pmodel` method automates the calculation of the required annual summary statistics using the dates and times of the observations used in the P Model (see the {class}`~pyrealm.core.time_series.AnnualValueCalculator` class for details).

 The example here uses fortnightly summary data for the `DE_Gri` dataset to fit a P Model.
 The data provides 287 observations of fortnightly average conditions for the site